Montana Association of Land Trusts

 Land trusts work with private landowners to maintain working farms and ranches, protect water quality, protect wildlife habitat, preserve open lands and retain the values that make Montana such an attractive place to live, work and recreate.

 Montana has a strong tradition of land trust and land conservation excellence.
 The members of the Montana Association of Land Trusts comply with Land Trust Standards and Practices as a condition of membership.
 Land Trust Standards and Practices are rigorous national standards that assure land trusts operate with professional integrity and quality.
-Four MALT members - Five Valleys Land Trust, Gallatin Valley Land Trust, Montana Land Reliance and Prickly Pear Land Trust - are among the first land trusts nationally to receive accreditation status from the Land Trust Accreditation Commission, private land conservation’s highest certification.
+Nine MALT members - Five Valleys Land Trust, Gallatin Valley Land Trust, The Montana Land Reliance, Prickly Pear Land Trust, Flathead Land Trust, Bitter Root Land Trust, The Nature Conservancy, The Vital Ground Foundation and The Conservation Fund - have all received accreditation and earned national recognition as an accredited land trust from the Land Trust Accreditation Commission.
+Formal accreditation is private land conservation’s highest certification.

 Land trusts negotiate voluntary agreements with landowners that limit commercial development and residential subdivision of the property.
 In essence, land trusts acquire, and then retire, development rights of the property.
 Conservation easements have potential federal estate tax and federal income tax benefits for landowners.
 Many land trusts work with local, county and federal programs that provide public funding for land conservation.
 Other land trusts have active trails and outdoor recreation programs.